 This is especially important in an electricity market that is deregulated like Texas.
 It means you can shop around for the best plans, based on your power usage habits.
 Before deciding on any plan, compare it with what you pay now and see how much you can save.
 You could be surprised to discover you could save up to $50 a month, especially during the summer months!

-Also, make sure your contract is not expiring as you would be automatically placed on the default plan, which may see you paying more as the utility company determines how much you pay monthly.
+Also, make sure your contract is not expiring as you would be automatically placed on the default plan.
+This may cause you to pay more as the utility company determines how much you pay monthly.

 The best place to hunt for the best plan for you in Texas is on https://electricitymatch.com.
-The website is easy to use as you only have to type in your zip code and you will see all the electricity plans available in your area.
+The website is easy to use as you only have to type in your zip code.
+From here, you will see all the electricity plans available in your area.
 You can use the comparison tool to see how much each plan helps you to save.